 Managing Genomics Data at the Sanger Institute Dr. Tim Cutts

-The Integrated Rule-Oriented Data System (iRODS) is an open-source data management software in use at research organizations and government agencies worldwide. iRODS is a production-level distribution aimed at deployment in mission critical environments.
-It functions independently of storage resources and abstracts data control away from storage devices and device location allowing users to take control of their data.
+The Integrated Rule-Oriented Data System (iRODS) is open source data management software used by research organizations and government agencies worldwide. iRODS is released as a production-level distribution aimed at deployment in mission critical environments.
+It virtualizes data storage resources, so users can take control of their data, regardless of where and on what device the data is stored.
 As data volumes grow and data services become more complex, iRODS is increasingly important in data management.
 The development infrastructure supports exhaustive testing on supported platforms; plug-in support for microservices, storage resources, drivers, and databases; and extensive documentation, training and support services.

 iRODS is released under a BSD license.
 Packaged binaries and source code are available.